-Regular readers will know that I have huge admiration for the independent up-coming publisher Editions Musica Ferrum, whose publications consistently bring high-end quality and creative originality.
+Regular readers will know that I have huge admiration for the independent publisher Editions Musica Ferrum, whose publications consistently bring high-end quality and creative originality.

-Based on this new collection of 17 solo piano pieces, it is clear that Alison is an effective and imaginative composer of music for elementary to intermediate players.
+Based on her Treasure Trove of 17 solo piano pieces reviewed here, it is clear that Mathews is an effective and imaginative composer of music for elementary to intermediate players.

 Mathews explains that gemstones can be associated with exotic journeys around the world, with geological development over millions of years, and with different cultures and layers of meaning.
 She also cites the many myths and beliefs surrounding gemstones,

 Here’s a list of the titles, which in itself suggest the wide range that the book encapsulates: